rogerbinns/apsw/doc/shell.rst

 Shell class
 ===========

-This is the API should you want to integrate the code into your shell.
+This is the API should you want extend the shell with your own commands and output modes.
 Not shown here are the functions that implement various commands.
 They are named after the command.
 For example .exit is implemented by command_exit.
 You can add new commands by having your subclass have the relevant functions.
 The doc string of the function is used by the help command.
 Output modes work in a similar way.
 For example there is an output_html method and again doc strings are used by the help function and you add more by just implementing an appropriately named method.